 C10(3.14)=31.4C \approx 10(3.14) = 31.4

-1. Using the diameter in C=2πrC = 2\pi r without dividing by 22 first.
+1. Putting the diameter into C=2πrC = 2\pi r without halving it first.

 3. Dropping the unit.
 If the radius is in centimeters, the circumference is also in centimeters.

-4. Rounding too early when a problem wants an exact answer in terms of π\pi.
+4. Rounding too early when the problem wants an exact answer in terms of π\pi.

 Need help with a problem?